 To be the wife of my husband.
 To love him, respect him, honor him, help him and submit to him.

-Imagine if my husband were to give me a note…”No one have given me as much love as you have!!
-I have marriage that many husband’s envy!”
+Imagine if my husband were to give me a note…”No one has given me as much love as you have!!
+I have a marriage that many husbands envy!”

 If this all seems impossible to you, don’t worry!
 I felt the same way at one time!!
 Stay tuned for the last post in this series Submission – What Does It Look Like In Reality to find out how I started to live out this submission in meekness in my marriage.